-Up front cash bonus payments for signing the lease are usually received when the lease is executed, and they are treated as ordinary income for tax purposes.
-Up front bonus payments do not qualify for percentage depletion deductions.
+Up-front cash bonus payments for signing the lease are usually received when the lease is executed, and they are treated as ordinary income for tax purposes.
+Up-front bonus payments do not qualify for percentage depletion deductions.
 If drilling results in a productive well, the landowner will receive periodic royalty payments for his share of the production in accordance with the terms of the lease.
-This royalty interest may be anywhere from 12% to 18%, and it is suggested that this payment be on the gross amount.
+This royalty interest may be anywhere from 12% to 18%, and it is suggested that this payment is on the gross amount.
 Royalty payments are considered ordinary income to the landowner and are subject to the percentage depletion deduction.

 You should also consider other estate planning techniques in order to make sure that family land passes on to the next generation.
 The key is to explore these options sooner, rather than later.
 Unexpected illnesses, deaths, or divorce in a family may lead to the sale of family land in order to resolve these issues and/or tax issues.
 Some families are forming limited liability companies “(LLCs”) and the LLC owns the real estate.
 The parents and children are the owners, however, the parents maintain voting control of the entity.
 The LLC owns the lease, the funds are transferred into the LLC, and the parents control the distribution of the funds.
 The funds are taxed at each individual member’s tax rates.
 An LLC allows for centralized family management with potential tax savings.